hamilton-lima/smallflatworld/README.md

 ## next steps

 editor
+- when adding component x axis is inverted
+- y needs to be calculated based on the bounding box
 - add edit mode to 3D
 - add library of 3D elements to the UI (bottom)
     - add sceneelement type to identify the asset used